gitter-badger/mock-travis/README.md

 <br>
 ### How Mock-Travis works?
 When you make a push to your GitHub repository, it will trigger a [Travis CI](https://travis-ci.org/) build.
 The build process will run a docker container and do the following things:
-- Install necessary tools. (e.g. `mock`, `spectool`, etc.)
 - Initialize mock config.
-- Build dependencies source packages.
+- Build source packages.
-- Build dependencies binary packages.
+- Build binary packages, and record packages build failed.
 - Create local repository and add it to the mock config.
-- Build target source packages.
-- Build target binary packages.
+- Rebuild binary packages based on the failed records.

 <br>
 ### Advantages
 - No need to test mock build on your own computer.
 It is quite hard to run mock if you use other GNU/Linux distros than RedHat related GNU/Linux distros.
-- Colorful output.
+- No need to worry about build requires.
+Mock-travis gives build faild packages another try with local repository which contains packages just built.
+It should be sufficient to solve the missing buildrequires issue.
+- Beautiful output.
+Mock-travis generates colorful bold information to exhibit the build process and status.
 The [Travis CI](https://travis-ci.org/) will show the whole build log.
 The results of each step can be found easily in build log as they will be shown in colored bold words.

 Here is an example of build log:
 ![Travis-CI log](https://github.com/nrechn/mock-travis/raw/master/misc/travis-ci-log.png)